Emilia-Capital/progress-planner/readme.txt

 License: GPL3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Fight procrastination and get things done.
+Powering progress on your website.
+Progress Planner will help you overcome procrastination and ensure the upkeep of your website is a rewarding experience!

 == Description ==

 Welcome to Progress Planner!
 This transformative WordPress plugin will empower website owners to keep up the good work on their site.
 Progress Planner introduces an exciting, interactive approach to website management with badges and achievements to collect.
 Our mission is to tackle the all-too-common challenge of procrastination.
 With Progress Planner, the upkeep of your website is a rewarding experience!
 We’ll encourage you to contribute to the success of your site consistently.

 === Problem We Solve ===
-We understand many website owners' dilemma's: knowing the necessity of regular updates, content creation, and maintenance, yet often postponing these tasks.
+We understand many website owners' dilemmas: knowing the necessity of regular updates, content creation, and maintenance, yet often postponing these tasks.
 Progress Planner seeks to address this procrastination head-on.
 A successful website demands regular attention, whether writing engaging content, adding internal links, updating plugins, resolving 404 errors, or optimizing site speed.
 These tasks are pivotal for a website to rank well and convert visitors effectively.
-Progress Planner is here to ensure you stay on track, providing the tools and motivation to maintain and enhance your site's success.
+Progress Planner ensures you stay on track, providing the tools and motivation to maintain and enhance your site's success.

 === Features ===
 * Activity Tracking: Monitor your actions on your website, from publishing posts to updating pages, and see how they contribute to your overall site health.